Fraa4/VideoToGd2.2/README.md

 # VideoToGd2.2
 A program that converts videos from Geometrize to Geometry Dash.
 Only available on Windows.

+# Categories

+Requirements
+How to use
+Import methods
+Credits

 # Requirements
 - [GDShare](https://geode-sdk.org/mods/hjfod.gdshare/) and [WSLiveEditor](https://geode-sdk.org/mods/iandyhd3.wsliveeditor/), which both of them are available on the [Geode](https://geode-sdk.org) modloader
 - 4GB patch (not required but recommended)